 - 1. Press the button at the bottom of the touch panel to power up the display. - 2.
-Select MyRV Control Panel from the menu listing on the screen. - 3.
-Then select the Leveler icon.
+Select MyRV® Control Panel from the menu listing. - 3.
+Select the Leveler icon.

 The following functions can be operated using the OneControl Touch Panel inside the RV.
-Refer to the Lippert Ground Control 3.0 manual for complete instructions.
+Standard Mode and Menu